yuanwu2017/llm-d-infra/quickstart/examples/pd-disaggregation/README.md

 ## Overview

-- This example demonstrates how to deploy Llama-70B using vLLM's P/D disaggregation support with NIXL.
+- This example demonstrates how to deploy Llama-70B using vLLM's P/D disaggregation support with NIXL
-- This "path" has been validated on an 8xH200 cluster with infiniband networking.
+- This "path" has been validated on an 8xH200 cluster with infiniband networking

-> WARNING: We are still investigating and optimizing performance for other hardware and networking configurations.
+> WARNING: We are still investigating and optimizing performance for other hardware and networking configurations

 In this example, we will demonstrate a deployment of `Llama-3.3-70B-Instruct-Fp8` with:
 - 4 TP=1 Prefill Workers